Open for public comment

 Air quality maintenance area

 The map below shows boundaries of air quality maintenance areas in Washington.
-The map also shows the locations of national parks and wilderness areas ("mandatory federal Class 1 areas" in darker green), which have special protection for visibility.
+The map also shows the locations of national parks and wilderness areas (also called "mandatory federal Class 1 areas," in darker green), which have special protection for visibility.
 Click on the map to see a pop-up window with more information, including the end date for the 20-year maintenance period and the air quality agency in charge of that area.